5kotaro0824-cloud/4bit_town_rules/README.md

 # 4bit Town Rulebook

 > This README.md is generated from section markdown files (00_*.md – 11_*.md).
 > Do not edit README.md directly.
-Edit the section files and rerun .
+Edit the section files and rerun `generate_readme.sh`.

 ---